ABOUT CLEARING HOUSE

 ABOUT THE WEBINAR SERIES

-Based on the thematic guidelines developed by CLEARING HOUSE experts to assist stakeholders across Europe, China, and globally in implementing Urban Forests as Nature-Based Solutions (UFBS), four webinars are beeing delivered.
+Based on the thematic guidelines developed by CLEARING HOUSE experts to assist stakeholders across Europe, China, and globally in implementing Urban Forests as Nature-Based Solutions (UF-NBS), four webinars are being delivered.

-Each webinar will be available in English and Mandarin with live translations.
+Webinar recordings are available in English.
 Target audience for the webinars include professionals and practitioners spanning policy, planning, and practice.

 15th November 9:00-10:30 am CET